gustavenoksson/hotel-yahoo/README.md

 WHY NOT A GIF HERE?
 TO SET THE MODE.

-# Island name
+# Gooh-Gooh Island

-Some text about your lovely island
+The Gooh-Gooh Island is nicely located in the Yrgopelago.

-# Hotel name
+# Hotel Yahoo

-Why not add some info about the hotel of your dreams?
+The Yahoo Hotel is the one and only on Gooh-Gooh Island.
+Our slogan is "There is Yahoo".
+More information on our website jonas128.se/hotel

 # Instructions